 Protection insurance, such as critical illness and income protection, is designed to provide a financial cushion if you can’t work, but there’s lots of uncertainty as to whether these policies will pay out if you’re affected by coronavirus.

-Hundreds of thousands of people stand to lose their jobs due to the pandemic, or will need to take time off over the next few weeks and months because they have symptoms of coronavirus.
+Hundreds of thousands of people have already lost their jobs or seen their incomes fall due to the pandemic, or may be worried that they may need to take time off work if they develop symptoms of coronavirus.
 Many people will be relying on their protection insurance to provide them and their loved ones with financial security until the crisis is over.

 Here’s our rundown of some of the different types of protection that are available, and where you stand when it comes to making a coronavirus-linked claim, or if you’re considering buying cover for the first time.